-Procedures: In pairs:
+Procedures: In pairs

 - 1. Have student instructors rotate in-between the role of a student and the role of an instructor - 2.
-Ensure that all student instructors have had an opportunity to practice in real time until they have mastered the ability to demonstrate the skill - 3.
-Allow time for feedback before moving to the next pair of new instructors

-D. PRACTICAL APPLICATION: Drill all 20 Motorcycle Modules
+Ensure that all student instructors have had an opportunity to practice in real time until they have mastered the ability to teach the skill - 3.
+Allow time for feedback before moving to the next pair of new instructors - D. Learning Activity: Drill all 20 Motorcycle Modules